 Zrazai

-Zrazai are hearty beef rolls.
-The meat is thinly sliced or pounded and then topped with a filling of bacon, onions, pickles and spices.
-The roulades are then rolled and fixed with toothpicks or kitchen twine.
-The zrazai are then sautéed in a frying pan and cooked in a broth or sauce to become tender.
-Zrazai are often served with mashed potatoes, sour cream and pickled cucumbers, which perfectly complements the flavors.
+Zrazai are hearty beef roulades.
+The meat is thinly sliced or pounded and then stuffed with a filling of bacon, onions, gherkins and spices.
+The roulades are then rolled and secured with toothpicks or kitchen twine.
+The zrazai are then fried in a frying pan and cooked in a broth or sauce to tenderize them.
+Zrazai are often served with mashed potatoes, sour cream and pickled cucumber, which complements the flavors perfectly.

 Vėdarai